TheTastyHanuta/AuD-Tester-Website/README.md

 - `id`: Unique identifier for the exercise
 - `name`: Display name shown to users
 - `points`: Maximum points available
-- `hasTests`: Boolean indicating if tests exist (for future implementation)
+- `hasTests`: Boolean indicating if tests exist
 - `required_files`: List of required file names (for validation)
 - `deadline`: ISO date string for the submission deadline